-To support Nvidia’s growth across these key markets and more, the firm had previously announced that it had reached an agreement with SoftBank Group Corp to purchase Arm Limited in a transaction worth 40 billion U.S. dollars.
-However, in February 2022, the deal, which stood to be the largest semiconductor industry acquisition in history, collapsed, with Nvidia citing significant regulatory challenges as a major stumbling block.
-SoftBank will receive 1.25 billion U.S. dollars from Nvidia for failing to go through with the transaction, with the company seeking an initial public offering of Arm before the end of its next fiscal year in March 2023.
+Intending to support Nvidia’s growth across these key markets and more, the firm had previously announced that it had reached an agreement with SoftBank Group Corp to purchase Arm Limited in a transaction worth 40 billion U.S. dollars.
+However, in early 2022, the deal, which stood to be one of the largest semiconductor industry acquisitions in history, collapsed, with Nvidia citing significant regulatory challenges as a major stumbling block.
+SoftBank instead plans to seek an initial public offering of Arm in 2023.

 Nvidia’s competitors in the GPU market include suppliers of both discrete and integrated graphics, with notable examples including AMD and Intel.
 Nvidia also faces competition from firms designing other accelerated computing solutions, particularly the growing number of startups specializing in AI chips, as well as larger tech firms like Alphabet, the parent company of Google, who are looking to innovate in the AI chips space through the development of their Tensor Processing Unit (TPU).
 Other competitors include system-on-chips (SoCs) suppliers, products found in mobile devices and autonomous vehicles, with Qualcomm, Broadcom, and Tesla as notable examples.